Meeting Time: August 17, 2023 at 6:00pm PDT

 • Default_avatar

-Mathew Malkin about 1 year ago
+Mathew Malkin over 1 year ago

 One major barrier to accessing William Land Park using active transportation is the reckless driving and inadequate traffic safety infrastructure of the streets that surround it.
 I would like the Commission to request that the Department of Public Works sponsor an independent study of Riverside Blvd., Land Park Dr., and Sutterville Rd. between Broadway and Sutterville.
 Property damage, rollovers, and even fatal collisions have happened within the park and adjacent to local schools due to unnecessarily wide and "incomplete" streets.
 This is unacceptable given the number of children and adult pedestrians in the area.
 Local residents have been unable to achieve meaningful dialogue with the City despite their Vision Zero pledge to do so.
 An independent investigation (possibly in consultation with FHWA) is necessary.